Haivision/srt/docs/API-functions.md

 Connects a socket or a group to a remote party with a specified address and port.

-* `u`: can be an SRT socket or SRT group, both freshly connected and not yet used for any connection, except possibly `srt_bind` on the socket
+* `u`: can be an SRT socket or SRT group, both freshly created and not yet used for any connection, except possibly `srt_bind` on the socket
 * `name`: specification of the remote address and port
 * `namelen`: size of the object passed by `name`